For more information send us an email or phone 1-866-358-2966.

 for School website.

-Three Immunization Clinics Offer Online Immunization Appointments
+Two Immunization Clinics Offer Online Immunization Appointments

 Central Region Public Health Center (5202 University Ave., San Diego,

-also offer appointments for immunizations (including influenza)
+92105) also offers appointments for immunizations (including

-locations have joined the South Region Public Health Center in
+This location has joined the South Region Public Health Center in

 offering this service.
 Click here to check out the Online Appointment System!